-For this demonstration I’ve created a lighting set up using one single light source which gives us a predicable fall of light.
+For this demonstration, I’ve created a lighting set up using one single light source which gives us a predictable fall of light.

 This set up demonstrates each distinct area to be aware of, exaggerating the widest tonal range and when you’re a beginner it’s the simplest way to see the difference between the tones.

 My lamp has a diffuser on it called a Softbox.